Turkey arrests two Uighurs over nightclub attack

-Officials said last week the attacker was likely a Turkic Uighur, with authorities reportedly looking into the possible existence of a cell, including other terrorists from Central Asia.
+Officials said last week that the attacker was likely a Turkic Uighur, with the authorities reportedly looking into the possible existence of a cell, including other militants from Central Asia.

 Uighurs are Turkic-speaking Muslims from the restive Xinjiang region of far-western China.